tkbtkysms/stringcmp/README.md

 The 7th argument (num_magnus_expansion) is the positive integer representing the number of magnus expation.

-The 8th argument (max_degree) is the positive integer representing maxmum degree of polynomials.
+The 8th argument (max_degree) is the positive integer representing the maxmum degree of polynomials.

 ## Execution examples
 ### Compute the standard Milnor invariant for stringcmp/sample/Y.txt.
-The first longitude, the number of magnus expansions and the maximum degree of polynomials are 1, 3, 4, respectively.
+The first longitude, the number of magnus expansions and the maximum degree of polynomials are 1, 3 and 4, respectively.
 ```Shell
 $ ./milnor o n ../sample/Y.txt 1 3 4
 # the below is the output of this execution.